The Contested Isle Ch 4

 Despite the obvious vulnerabilities, there are many independent magi who choose a solitary life over living with other magi and most Houses are represented among their number.
 In order to vote, they must produce a cathach, however, and must show that they have land, and prove their wealth through the keeping of cattle.
 In all respects, they must found a covenant, even though they may be its sole member.

-Extract from The Journey of Cernach an Chairn
+Extract from the Journey of Cernach an Chairn

 And so Cernach an Chairn visited Senaig mac Aedo, cousin to Ruarc mac Bran, the King of Leinster.
 He took with him a cloak of night, in which a prince of the Tuathe Dé was swathed from head to foot.
 He took with him a giant yoke of Gaillimhe birch, under which a Fir Bolg monk was weighed down.
 He took with him a finely-crafted box, which on the outside was clothed in sea-shells raked from the shores of Tory Isle and which on the inside the voice of the Fomórach was contained.